danielgtaylor/restish/docs/guide.md

 If you have persistent headers or query params you'd like to set, then consider registering the API endpoint with Restish rather than exporting environment variables.
 Read on to find out how.

-## Calling APIs
+## API Operation Commands

 APIs can be registered in order to provide API description auto-discovery with convenience commands and authentication.
 APIs are registered with a short nickname.
-For example the GitHub v3 API might be called `github`.
+For example the GitHub v3 API might be called `github` or the Digital Ocean API might be called `do`.

 Each registered API can have a number of named profiles which can be selected via the `-p` or `--rsh-profile` argument.
 The default profile is called `default`.